 How does HFC Cable work?

-HFC (more formally, Hybrid Fibre Coaxial) cable uses the infrastructure laid down by Telstra and Optus in the 1990s for Subscription television -- specifically Foxtel -- delivery to also deliver broadband, largely to homes on frequencies in the cable not set aside for Pay TV delivery purposes.
+HFC (more formally, Hybrid Fibre Coaxial) cable uses the infrastructure laid down by Telstra and Optus in the 1990s for subscription television, specifically Foxtel, to also deliver high-speed broadband.

-The cable connection then goes through to a connection point in your home, similar to the one used for Pay TV delivery and then to a modem provided by Telstra or Optus, although the long term Multi-Technology Mix NBN plan will see the same infrastructure used to deliver NBN broadband to many Australians in the future.
+The cable connection then goes through to a connection point in your home, similar to the one used for Pay TV delivery and then to a modem historically provided by Telstra or Optus.
+As the NBN continues to be rolled out, ultimately the HFC cables will be integrated into the NBN as part of the long term Multi-Technology Mix strategy.

 How fast is HFC Cable?

-HFC Cable is capable of delivering relatively fast broadband speeds, at least in a downstream direction, with both Optus and Telstra offering what are in essence two speed tiers for current cable products.
+HFC Cable is capable of delivering relatively fast broadband speeds, at least in a downstream direction, with essentially two speed tiers for current cable products on the market.
 The base line of any current HFC Cable plan will provide download speeds of up to 30Mbps down, with the option to pay extra for a speed boost of up to 100Mbps downstream.

 HFC Cable is nowhere near as capable at the current time of matching or even coming near those speeds for uploads, however, with typical quoted speeds of only up to 2Mbps.